acmuckian/Milestone-Project-1/readme.md

 ### Design Choices

-The website's primary colours are in a wood-based palette, using the colours:
+The website's primary colours are in a wood-based palette, using the main colours: #513B2E #FFE8C8 #B49777 #573F35.

+[WebAIM](https://webaim.org/resources/contrastchecker/) was used for accessibility purposes to look at the contrast of the colours against each other: for instance, #513B2E as foreground #FFE8C8 as background had a contrast ratio of 8.74:1, this was used for the navigation bar.

  ### Wireframes

 Wireframes are as listed below:

 ## Testing

 ## Deployment